 Penalty: the regulation 1.16 penalty.

+[Regulation 6.2 inserted in Gazette 24 Aug 2007 p.
+4263-5.]

 6.3.
 Certain equipment not to be left unattended while in use

 (1) In this regulation —

 “licensed person”, in relation to a type of prescribed equipment, means a person who holds a high risk work licence authorising the person to do high risk work of a class that involves the use of that type of prescribed equipment;